resonatehq/docs/docs/getting-started/concepts.md

 The remote use case involves a durable promise that is created by one process and completed by another distinct process.
 The primary purpose is to facilitate coordination between different processes or services, serving as the foundation for features like:

-- `Task Framework`: Durable promises allow you to fan out tasks across multiple processes or machines, enabling parallel execution and load balancing, making your application more scalable.
+- `Task Framework`: Durable promises allow you to distribute tasks across multiple machines for parallel execution and collect the operations’ results.

 - `Notifications`: When a durable promise is created or completed, it can trigger notifications to other processes or services that are interested in the result, enabling efficient communication and coordination.